 Parents deserve a gold star for flying with a baby.
 Full hands, heavy bags and evil looks make this a supreme parenting challenge.
 We can't help you navigate perils like using the airplane bathroom while holding a baby (good luck), but we can help you remember all the important stuff with this packing checklist for flying with an infant.

 - A baby passport.
 It may seem silly to have official documents for someone who can't even crawl, but a passport is required if you're flying with an infant (or cruising) overseas.
 Getting a passport for a baby is a little tricky.
-Both parents must be present, or you'll need a special parental consent form or court order.1 You can't be holding your baby in the passport photo, and your baby must have his or her eyes open — no easy feat for very young infants.2 Get more info on the forms you need for a baby passport here.
+Both parents must be present, or you'll need a special parental consent form or court order.i You can't be holding your baby in the passport photo, so the best option may be covering a car seat with a white sheet and taking the picture.ii Get more info on the forms you need for a baby passport here.
 The good news: your baby's passport is valid for five years.

 - An airplane bassinet/travel cot for long flights.
 Not even the most attached parent wants to hold his or her baby for 10 hours straight.
 For long international flights, you can request a free bassinet where your baby can sleep.
 A few caveats: There's usually only one bassinet per plane, Style Hi Club warns, so request it early.
 And only certain seats can accommodate the bassinet, so make sure you snag one.

 - A bribe bag for your fellow passengers.
-To avoid malevolent stares when they're flying with an infant, some savvy parents bring goody bags for the people seated near them.
-Two couples became Internet-famous for offering candy and earplugs with a cute note to their fellow passengers.
-Other parents criticize the practice, saying there's no need to apologize for a baby's behavior.
+To avoid malevolent stares when they're flying with an infant, some savvy parents bring goody bags with candy, snacks and earplugs for the people seated near them.
+A few parenting experts criticize the practice, saying there's no need to apologize for a baby's behavior.
 But we say hey, it can't hurt to have these on hand, particularly for a long flight.

 The Essential Packing Checklist for Flying with an Infant